atlasd-geo/atlasd/README.md

 - We want people to actually be able to use this beast.
 Pull up an **external doc** and begin your mentation... alright, alright.
 - We want contributors to actually be able to contribute.
 Than code, language lighter; employ a **technical writer.**
 - Time wasted is life lost.
 Save us, those of **utilities** abilities.
 - Vision and decision make for accuracy and precision.
-Come down amongst the laypeople thou people of **plans** who draw lines in sands.
+Come down amongst the laypeople thou folk of **plans** who draw lines in sands.

-Additionally, *existing web mapping tools are complex, expensive, and built on top of ecosystems that were not web-first.* What if we can do better?
+Additionally, *existing web-based mapping tools are complex, expensive, and built on top of ecosystems that were not web-first.* What if we can do better?

 ## Core Values